mrkurger/EvilCrow-v2-SDR/README.md

 Improvements and features developed here are intended to be contributed back to the original EvilCrow project via pull requests to help the entire community.

+## 🔓 Wireless security testing on a budget.

+**Would you rather pay cose to 500$ for the HackRF, instead of paying just 35~$ for the Evil Crow v2?**

+This firmware transforms you Evil Crow Device in to a multifunctional, sub-Ghz, wireless security auditing tool.
+If you have no need for > 1GHz band access you stand to save a few hundred dollars while getting extremely high value for your money if you choose Evil Crow v2 + SDR firmware over, say, the Hack RF One which will cost you about 10x more.

 ## ✅ **Enhanced Features**

 - **Proper CC1101 library integration** - Uses ELECHOUSE_CC1101_SRC_DRV.h